What are Small Scale Industries (SSIs)?

-Small Scale Industries (SSIs) are the entities that are involved in manufacturing, production and services of products on micro or small scale.
-The maximum investment in machinery, plants and industries by Small Scale Industries cannot exceed Rs.
+Small Scale Industries (SSIs) are entities that are involved in the manufacturing, production, and services of products on a micro or small scale.
+The maximum investment in machinery, plants, and industries by Small Scale Industries cannot exceed Rs.
 1 crore.
-Small Scale enterprises must come under the guidelines of Government of India.
-SSIs are considered to be the backbone of Indian economy.
-SSIs also help in the enhancement of employment opportunities as most of the SSIs are labour based.
+Small Scale enterprises must come under the guidelines of the Government of India.
+SSIs, help in the enhancement of employment opportunities, as most of the SSIs are labor-based.

 Get Loan for Your Startup at Lowest Interest Rates Apply Now

-How to Get Small Scale Industries (SSI) Registration?
+How to get Small Scale Industry (SSI) Registration?

 1. Manufacturing Enterprise

 2. Service Enterprise

 Step 1: Fill in the registration form by providing all the required information and follow the instructions, as mentioned on the home page to complete the application form

 Step 2: After filling the form, click on ‘Validate and Pay’ to submit the application and to pay the registration fee

 Step 3: Post payment and form submission, an executive will process your application

 Step 4: Once the application is approved, you shall receive the SSI registration certificate online via email